-Ha Tinh, Ha Tinh Province, Thailand
+Ha Tinh, Ha Tinh Province, Vietnam

 The goal for Black & Veatch and the Central Region Urban Environmental Improvement Project was to improve urban environmental infrastructure in six provincial towns in central Vietnam.
 This is a highly flood-prone region where new capital works have not been sufficient for local communities and hundreds of thousands of residents.

 Integrated Deep Tunnel Solution Will Eliminate the Impacts of CSOs in Toronto, Improving its Water Quality and Quality of Life

 Like many North American cities, some of the older parts of Toronto have a combined sewer system.
 During extreme wet weather events, stormwater and sanitary sewer flows join.
 Because of effects from urbanisation, a growing population and the city’s outmoded sewer configuration, run-off from rain and melted snow blends with debris and pollutants from the cityscape and raw sewage from the sanitary system.
 To address the issue, the city has embarked on a $3 billion, 25-year, multi-stage initiative to upgrade its stormwater control.Read More

 Black & Veatch focuses on water, wastewater and stormwater tunneling challenges, and effectively managing underground risks.